 Abrasives collecting in the oil

-The design limitations of air cleaners, some oil fill caps and crankcase ventilation systems allow a certain level of dust and dirt into the engine, while leaks in the intake system can permit unfiltered air to enter the engine.
-Proper maintenance of the engine and its accessories can minimize the amount of contaminants entering the lubrication system and extend engine life.
+Dust and Dirt – The design limitations of air cleaners, some oil-fill caps and crankcase ventilation systems allow a certain level of dust and dirt into the engine.
+Meanwhile, intake-system leaks can permit unfiltered air to enter the engine.

-Normal wear of engine parts produces very small metal particles that are picked up and circulated by the oil.
-Particles of road dust and dirt increase wear rates and generate larger, even more abrasive metal particles that are circulated through the engine by the oil.
-While oil filters help keep these particles at a minimum, they can’t remove them entirely.
+Metal Particles – Normal engine wear produces tiny metal particles that the oil can collect and circulate through the engine.
+Particles of road dust and dirt increase wear rates and generate larger, even more abrasive metal particles that can circulate through the engine prior to lodging in the filter.

-Combustion produces water vapor, or steam.
-When engine temperatures are high, most of the water remains in vapor form and exits through the exhaust.
-However, when engine temperatures are low, such as at start-up, warm-up and during short-trip operation in low ambient temperatures, the water vapor condenses (turns into a liquid) on cylinder walls and enters the crankcase oil, where it leads to sludge and corrosion.
+However, when engine temperatures are low, such as at startup and during short-trip operation in low ambient temperatures, water vapor condenses (turns into a liquid) on cylinder walls and enters the crankcase, where it leads to sludge and corrosion.

-The combustion process produces acidic gases which, like water vapor, condense on cylinder walls at cold engine temperatures and find their way into the crankcase oil.
-The gases combine with water to cause corrosion.
+Acids – Combustion produces acidic gases that condense on the cylinder walls in cold temperatures and drip into the crankcase.
+The gases combine with water to cause rust and corrosion.

-Although all motor oils eventually succumb to contamination and must be changed, high-quality synthetic oils – like AMSOIL synthetic motor oils – deliver superior protection for longer due to their higher-quality base stocks and additives.
+Although all motor oils eventually succumb to contamination and must be changed, high-quality synthetic oils – like AMSOIL synthetic motor oils – deliver superior protection for longer due to their high-quality base oils and additives.